tmm/dotfiles/.config/nvim/vimwiki/index.md

 ## Other

 * Switch from Keybase to [Keys.pub](https://keys.pub)
-* Fix: Coc scroll float window
+* Coc scroll float window